 A few select general and reference titles for Psychology are listed below.
 (Note: To access eBooks from off-campus you must login to the Library Databases and select eBooks.)

 A scholarly journal (also referred to as academic journals, scientific journals, or peer reviewed journals) is a periodical that contains articles written by experts in a particular field of study.
 The articles are intended to be read by other experts or students of the field, and they are usually much more sophisticated and advanced than the articles found in general magazines.
 Many instructors assign research papers or projects that require students to read articles published in scholarly journals.
 This guide offers some tips to help distinguish scholarly journals from other periodicals.

 The Library subscribes to online databases that provide access to full-text magazines, scholarly journals, newspaper articles, and eBooks.
 Since databases are subscriptions that contain copyrighted written materials, off-campus access is password protected.
-To search from home you will first need to apply for a password using the link at the top of the Databases Web page.
+To search from home you will first need to log in using your MyVVC credentials.
 The following databases are suggested for Psychology research:

 There are of course countless Web sites related to Psychology.
 Some recommended links are listed below.